kevindowling/FreelancingExamples/WebTrafficVisualizer/README.md

 - **Frontend**:
   - `index.html`: Main HTML file that includes links to styles and scripts.
   - `appCaller.js`: Fetches traffic data from the backend.
-  - `slider.js`: Implements the time range slider.
+  - `slider.js`: Implements the time range slider (Still in development).
   - `mapDrawer.js`: Renders the world map and visualizes traffic links and nodes using D3.js.

 - **Backend**: